Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

-To take the above factors into account, our optimization framework employs a two-step search scheme.
-In the first step, we fix the number of Voronoi sites $K$ and initialize a set of $K$ random coordinates.
+In the first step, we initialize a set of $K$ random coordinates.
 A Voronoi tessellation is constructed to produce the Voronoi-Fresnel phase function by Eq.~\eqref{eq:fresnelphase}.
-The corresponding MTFv metric is computed by Eq.~\eqref{eq:mtfv}.
+The corresponding MTFv is computed by Eq.~\eqref{eq:mtfv}.
 In each iteration, we compute the centroids of each cell and update the center coordinates with the centroids.
 A new Voronoi tessellation is constructed, leading to a new MTFv for the updated Voronoi-Fresnel phase.
-The new site coordinates and the corresponding MTFv are recorded only if the current MTFv is larger than the existing maximum MTFv, otherwise would be discarded.
+The new site coordinates and the corresponding MTFv are recorded only if the current MTFv is larger than the existing maximum MTFv, otherwise are discarded.
 After each iteration, we compute the root-mean-square (RMS) distance between the new sites and the previous sites as the residual error.
 The iterations terminate when the residual error is smaller than a preset tolerance.
-In practice, the tolerance can be chosen as a fraction of the fabrication resolution, e.g., a tenth of the minimum manufacturable resolution would be a good choice.
-Smaller tolerances make little sense because the fabrication and alignment error would ruin the extra efforts.
-In the second step, we perform a parameter sweep for $K$ to find the best number of sites.
-See \change{Methods} for more detailed descriptions.
+To make the algorithm fabrication-aware, we set the terminating tolerance \textit{tol} as a hundredth (0.01) of the smallest feature size that can be fabricated.
+The iterations terminate after a maximum number of iterations \textit{maxiter} is reached.